Liposuction Surgery Cost and Procedure Guide

 Dry lipo allows your surgeon to more quickly remove fat from larger areas of the body than wet lipo.
 It is, however, more invasive and carries a higher risk of bleeding, bruising and swelling.
 For this reason, it is performed less commonly than wet liposuction.

 The surgeon will likely recommend patients wear a compression garment on the surgical area for at least a few weeks after the surgery.
 This garment helps reduce swelling and may speed up liposuction recovery.
 The area will likely look much slimmer immediately after surgery.
-However, it can take up to 6 months for final results to show as any underlying swelling goes down.
+However, it can take up to six months for final results to show as any underlying swelling goes down and the skin contracts.